 Regenerative aesthetics refers to the application of regenerative medicine principles in aesthetic or cosmetic treatments, products and services.
 Regenerative medicine is the harnessing or management of the body’s own natural potential to repair, restore and rejuvenate damaged or aging cells and structures to a more healthy and youthful state.
 The human body is blessed with an incredible potential to repair and rejuvenate itself through the intricate and complicated interaction of growth factors and specific signaling peptides.

 What is Wharton’s Jelly

 Wharton’s Jelly is a minimally manipulated human tissue allograph suspension that is derived from the Wharton’s Jelly of the umbilical cord.
-Wharton’s Jelly is a gelatinous tissue that is made of proteins, collagen, and hyaluronic acid (joint lubricant), that houses mesenchymal stem cells.
-These stem cells are a source of growth factors, cytokines (anti-inflammatory), chemokines, and exosomes.
+Wharton’s Jelly is a gelatinous tissue that is made of proteins, collagen, and hyaluronic acid (joint lubricant), that houses mesenchymal cells.
+These cells are a source of growth factors, cytokines (anti-inflammatory), chemokines.

 I understand that the possible benefits and values of this treatment are:

 - Regenerative effects of Wharton’s Jelly, in injection form, may improve wound healing, tendonitis, osteoarthritis, fasciitis, ligament and muscle damage, joint inflammation and pain.

 - Wharton’s Jelly site-specific injection signals the body to produce new cells to replace injured cells at the site.

 - I understand that it may be necessary to require more than one treatment depending on my response and the evaluations of my healthcare provider.